 Further it has screened at The Hammer Museum, and Art Basel, Miami.

 (The coverage of this video in last year’s edition of the jonestown report appears here.
-The pop-oriented band led by singer Madeline Folin and guitarist Brian Oblivion whose use of images from Peoples Temple’s history won both praise and criticism last year, continued to incorporate Jonestown in their performances during 2012, as noted by MTV TV and the Australian publication, The Age.)
+The pop-oriented band led by singer Madeline Folin and guitarist Brian Oblivion whose use of images from Peoples Temple’s history won both praise and criticism last year, continued to incorporate Jonestown in their performances during 2012, as noted by the Australian publication, The Age.)